sarisabban/SinfNet/README.md

 5. If the training is interrupted, you can use the .h5 file to continue where you left off using the exact same training command in step 1.

-#### For instance segmentation
+#### For semantic segmentation
 1. Follow the same steps as object detection, use the following command to train:

-`python SinfNet.py --mrcnn_train LABEL` for example `python SinfNet.py -mt Active`
+`python SinfNet.py --semantic_train MODE LABELS` for example `python SinfNet.py -st multi Active Inactive Inactive`

-At this moment, the script only takes one label at a time.
-But labels can be added by including pre-trained weights as such:
+Where MODE can be either binary (for single or multiple classes being coloured white with a black background) or multi (for single or multiple classes being coloured differently on a black background).
+And as with object detection, including pre-trained weights is possible:

-`python SinfNet.py --mrcnn_train LABEL WEIGHTS.h5` for example `python SinfNet.py -mt Active Amoeba.h5`
+`python SinfNet.py --semantic_train LABELS` for example `python SinfNet.py -st Active Inactive`

+The weights directory (*./models*) must be present in the same working directory as the SinfNet.py script for this command to work.

 At the end of the training a directory will be generated which includes the log files and weight files.
 You should save the last weight file that results from the full run of the neural network.